 Now before you go, I have one more (small) ask.
 If you are reading this, are going to CMX and don’t know me - be assured I want to meet you (old friends I want to see you too).
 It’s so easy!
 I’ll be the one in the blue Vanilla hoodie waiting to meet you.
 If you see me, please just say “hi”.
 I promise to say hi back with a smile.
 Heck we may even become friends IRL.
 If you’re not into the whole real life thing, just follow me on Twitter here.
 If you’re not going, follow me anyway so you don’t suffer from FOMO - I’ll be tweeting at the event and maybe we can then connect in real life at the next summit.

 Safe travels everyone!
-See you in Portland :)
+See you in Redwood City :)